Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### GAIN PERFORMANCE VIA CONCURRENCY

 Sometimes we introduce concurrency to make more parallelism possible: multithreading a game engine is taking a non-concurrent design and making it concurrent to be able to improve throughput by running many tasks in parallel.
-This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs realtime audio processing.
+This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs real-time audio processing.